Shine Lawyers Main Logo

 Shine Lawyers – we're here to help

-If something has happened to you or a loved one on the road, you may be able to make a claim.
+If you’ve been injured or lost a loved one in a motor vehicle accident, whether in a car, truck, motorbike or even as a cyclist or pedestrian, you may be able to make a claim.
 Our team of experts can guide you through the legal process to help you understand your rights and get your life back on track.
 Get in touch today for an obligation-free consultation.

 To find out more about the road rules where you live, please visit your local state or territory government transport department website.